Three State Legislators declare that there is no higher honor than being an elected official. Really.

 Insert eye roll here.
-Because three House members have banded together to declare themselves the most holiest of holy, and pass a resolution declaring that “there is no higher honor than that which comes from raising one’s right hand and solemnly swearing to faithfully discharge the duties of the office to which one has been elected.“
+Because three House members have banded together to declare themselves the holiest of holies, and introduce a resolution declaring that “there is no higher honor than that which comes from raising one’s right hand and solemnly swearing to faithfully discharge the duties of the office to which one has been elected.“

 Pardon me, but what a crock of shit.